prusa3d/Prusa-Link-Web/README.md

 # Prusa-Connect-Local

 This is a printer connect webservice.
-It is compatible with another 3D printer services, so many applications which use this service.
+It is compatible with other 3D printer services, so many applications can use this service.

 ### Install